mym0404/flutter-pencilkit/CONTRIBUTING.md

 use, and use auto-formatters:

 - Dart: formatted with `dart format`
-- Swift: I have no idea 😅 Just maintain readable format.
+- Swift: formatted with [swiftformat](https://github.com/nicklockwood/SwiftFormat) the config file is ios/.swiftformat

 ## Documentation(dart doc)